 Explores the physical and biological components of streams and watersheds.
 Topics discussed focus on watershed characteristics and the potential impacts of such on stream characterization and the living components associated with habitats.
 Recommend WTM 139.
 Formerly NR 239.

-WTM-241: Advanced Irrigation Controls and Applications, Credits = 5
+WTM-241: Advanced Center Pivot Controls and Troubleshooting, Credits = 3

 WTM-292: Cooperative Seminar II, Credits = 2